earlyprint/earlyprint.github.io/_posts/2019-11-14-browse_search_display.md

 The URL of EarlyPrint takes you to its home page.
-Clicking on **Texts** takes you inside, where you find your way around by using two search tools separately or in combination.
+Clicking on **Texts** takes you inside, where you find your way around by using two search tools.
 One of them is a list of texts with a filter form for restricting which texts are listed, hereafter called the **Text Filter**, and the other is a **Text Search** form.
 For our purposes, filtering texts refers to choosing which texts are listed